- 29 May 2025

-• 4 Minutes to read
+- 4 Minutes to read

-• PDF
+- PDF

-Consuming a data transfer in Azure Blob Storage
+Accessing data in Azure Blob Storage

-• PDF
+- PDF

 Prerequisites

-• Bobsled Managed Application: a secret must be generated in Bobsled to grant access to the Bobsled Managed Application used to access the data.
+Bobsled-Managed Application: a secret must be generated in BobSled to grant access to the Bobsled Managed Application used to access the data.

-• Azure Blob Storage data can only be accessed via the Azure Blob Storage command-line tools (Azure CLI or AzCopy) or the Azure REST API.
+Azure Blob Storage data can only be accessed via the Azure Blob Storage command-line tools (Azure CLI or AzCopy) or the Azure REST API.
 For help installing the Azure CLI tools, visit Installing the AzCopy & Azure CLI.

-Consuming a data transfer
+Consuming a data transfer via a Share in Bobsled Transfer

-1. From the Shares list page, click on the share that you would like to access.
+From the Shares list page, click on the share that you would like to access.

-2. Once a data transfer in the share has been completed, select the button Access Data.
+Once a data transfer in the share has been completed, select the button Access Data.

 There are two main ways to consume your transfer via the access data;

-• AzCopy,
+AzCopy,

-• Azure CLI (Command line)
+Azure CLI (Command line)

 Option 1: Accessing via AzCopy

 Using the Azure Blob Storage command-line tool, you can list, copy, and sync the contents of the data transfer in Azure Blob Storage.
-To use the following commands, you will need to copy the Storage Container URI located in the access data dialog as pictured above.
-All of the commands described below are provided within the access data dialog.
+To use the following commands, you will need to copy the Storage Container URI

 Step 1: Login to the CLI

-1. Set your client secret to the environment variable "AZCOPY_SPA_CLIENT_SECRET"
+to the environment variable "AZCOPY_SPA_CLIENT_SECRET

 export AZCOPY_SPA_CLIENT_SECRET=<client-secret>

-• Windows command prompt:
+Windows command prompt:

 set AZCOPY_SPA_CLIENT_SECRET=<client-secret>

-• PowerShell:
+PowerShell:

 $Env:AZCOPY_SPA_CLIENT_SECRET=""

-azcopy login --service-principal --application-id <application-ID> --tenant-id <Bobsled tenant-ID>
+(Bobsled Tenant ID) are provided in the access data dialog.azcopy login --service-principal --application-id <application-ID> --tenant-id <Bobsled tenant-ID>

 Step 2: List the contents

-1. To list the blobs in storage container, you will use the command "azcopy list".
-For more information, visit Azure documentation ↗
+To list the blobs in storage container, you will use the command "

-azcopy list <storage-container-URI>
+azcopy list

 Step 3: Generate SAS Token